Patrick M. McCarthy (surgeon): Inventions

 McCarthy co-founded a company called Cardiac Valve Innovations in 2015, directed to improving heart valve repair rings.

 D-EtLogix Ring

 McCarthy is the inventor of the Edward's D-EtLogix Ring, formally known as the Myxo ETlogix ring.
 The D-EtLogix Ring is a modification of an earlier device, the Geoform ring, approved by the Food and Drug Administration (FDA).
 FDA policy permits minor modifications without regulatory approval.

-Two patients brought a lawsuit against McCarthy, accusing him of experimenting with the ring on them without their knowledge, and concealing evidence of complications.
+Two patients brought a lawsuit against McCarthy, accusing him of experimenting with the ring on them without their knowledge and concealing evidence of complications.
 One patient dropped their suit and the other patient brought their suit to trial.
-The jury decided that the charges brought by the patient had no merit.
+McCarthy was found not guilty after the jury decided that the charges brought by the patient had no merit.